vitorestevam/GML-Behavior-Tree/readme.md

 - https://en.wikipedia.org/wiki/Behavior_tree_(artificial_intelligence,_robotics_and_control)
 - https://www.gamasutra.com/blogs/ChrisSimpson/20140717/221339/Behavior_trees_for_AI_How_they_work.php

-And a especial thank you to [squircledev](https://github.com/squircledev) how shared some drafts with us :)
+And a especial thank you to [squircledev](https://github.com/squircledev) who shared some drafts with us :)